GSA/ficam-arch/pages/ficam_standards_policies.md

 <a href="https://csrc.nist.gov/publications/detail/white-paper/2016/04/21/best-practices-for-privileged-user-piv-authentication/final" target="_blank">**NIST White Paper: Best Practices for Privileged User PIV Authentication**</a> (PDF, April 2016)<br/>
 > This white paper was developed in response to the Cybersecurity Strategy and Implementation Plan to explain the need for multi-factor PIV-based user authentication for privileged users.
 It provides best practices for agencies implementing PIV authentication for privileged users.

+<a href="" target="_blank">**Identity and Access Management Maturity Model**</a> (PDF, March 2015)<br/>
+> This sample maturity model was developed by the Program Office for Information Sharing Environments (PM-ISE) in 2015.
+This maturity model is a sample only and updates are encouraged.
+Maturity models like this can be used to help inform activities and priorities for ICAM initiatives, develop metrics for programs, and communicate current state and target state optimizations for enterprise policies, governance and operations.